wwhite13sub/portfolio/README.md

 Website: https://ww-portfolio.netlify.app/
 This application is build with HTML, CSS, and Bootstrap.
 ## Overview
-To Develop personal website that is to be primarily used by potential employers to quickly and easily view if developer is a fit to hire.
+To develop personal website that is to be primarily used by potential employers to quickly and easily view if developer is a fit to hire.
 The developer, Wanda White wants her website to be accessed by potential employers that will showcase skills and applications in a creative and professional manner.
 The information provided should include carousels of completed applications, information about developer and contact form to directly email Wanda.
 ## Details
 a) Potential employer will access website through via internet by entering site address.